nicholasoxford/WeatherV-GA/README.markdown

 You will see a map of Fulton with markers where the weather stations are.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## Taking a big step forward.

 Next, after hours of learning how much I don't know in R, I finally have code that is able to pull data, in order, and add it to a data frame.
 Here is the code I created.